-Signs and symptoms of sunburn usually appear within a few hours of too much sun or ultraviolet (UV) light exposure from sunshine or artificial sources, such as tanning beds or sunlamps.
+Signs and symptoms of sunburn usually appear within a few hours of too much ultraviolet (UV) light exposure from sunshine or artificial sources, such as tanning beds or sunlamps.
 It may take a day or longer to know the full extent of your sunburn.
 If you have a sunburn, you probably have one or more of the following symptoms on parts of your body:

 - Pinkness or redness